How Dental Implants Work: A Comprehensive Guide to Tooth Replacement

 Long-term Oral Health Benefits

-Beyond the immediate improvements, dental implants contribute to overall oral health:
+Beyond immediate improvements, dental implants contribute significantly to overall oral health:

 Candidacy and Considerations

-While dental implants are an excellent solution for many, they’re not suitable for everyone.
+While dental implants are an excellent solution for many, they may not be suitable for everyone.
 Good candidates typically have:

 • Healthy gums